techiediaries/techiediaries/_posts/2020/angular/2020-01-09-angular-9-tutorial-and-example.md

 At the time of this writing, we need to add the `@next` tag to install the latest pre-release version of Angular CLI.

-## Angular 9 Tutorial, Step 2 - Initializing our Project
+##    Step 2 - Initializing our Angular 9 Project

 If you have installed Angular CLI in your machine, let's use it to initialize a new project.
 Head back to your terminal or command prompt and simply run the following command: